Lane Transit District

 A board of directors, whose members are appointed by the Governor of Oregon, governs LTD. A combination of passenger fares, payroll taxes, and state and federal money fund the system.

-According to LTD's Website, LTD operates 111 buses, which includes both standard and low-floor buses, in length of 30-foot, 40-foot, and 60-foot (articulated buses) for regular services.
-Among those 111 vehicles, 11 of those are the 60-foot BRT vehicles used for EmX service.
-All LTD buses are wheelchair-accessible, since 1985.
-The district currently operates 45 hybrid-electric buses, and 11 electric buses.
+According to LTD's website, LTD operates 111 buses, which includes both standard and low-floor buses, in length of 30-foot, 40-foot, and 60-foot (articulated buses) for regular services.
+Eleven of the fleet are the 60-foot BRT vehicles used for EmX service.
+All LTD buses have been wheelchair-accessible since 1985.
+The district currently operates forty-five hybrid-electric buses, and eleven electric buses.

 Climate Policy and Fleet Electrification

 In March 2020, LTD passed its first-ever board-level climate policy, with a commitment to reduce emissions from the fleet by 75% by 2030 and by 100% by 2035.
 Additionally, the policy calls for working with local jurisdictions to create joint goals related to the intersection of transportation and land use.

 The agency took delivery of the first of eleven electric buses from New Flyer in December 2020, with the remainder scheduled to arrive in the first half of 2021.